sowmya1283/inspiringquotes/README.md

 ## Testing

 Through testing has been conducted.
 Some bugs like CSS styling was not responsive according to the Mobile and tablet screens.
+The issue has been fixed with the help of student support and understanding why the quotebox was big and removed the width property for the quotebox area.
+Another bug found is background image was not covering for the smaller screens.
+With the help of student supprt added a height element with 100vh to the body.

 ### Validator Testing